ArthurBrouwersSemester3/Documentation/Sprint planning - retrospective.md

 <img src="https://user-images.githubusercontent.com/124791770/228497735-fa89448b-83c8-44e4-9eda-7fbff65db66c.png" alt="Image description" width="200" height="300">

 We achieved nearly all the goals we set for this sprint.
-We didn't end up fully completing user storie 1 we are happy how this sprint went, We made a great start with our frond-end and are happy with how it is looking at this moment.
+We didn't end up fully completing user story 1 we are happy how this sprint went, We made a great start with our frond-end and are happy with how it is looking at this moment.